Patrick-Wood/plumb-charter/README.md

 **For others referencing this Charter:**
 - Claiming your system "implements Plumb" or "runs Plumb" — Plumb v9.1 is a specific proprietary implementation not available for deployment
-- Publishing modified versions of this Charter without written permission from DeskGems LLC
+- Publishing modified versions of this Charter without written permission from Patrick Wood
-- Representing Charter alignment as DeskGems LLC endorsement or certification
+- Representing Charter alignment as Patrick Wood's endorsement or certification

 ---